canonical/ubuntu-core-docs/docs/explanation/remodeling.md

 - **same brand/model -> same dedicated Snap Store**
 Works as a simple contextual carrier for the new model.
 - **same brand/model -> different dedicated Snap Store**
 Keeps access to the device state kept on the remodel change, creates a store that uses that state, and then refers to the new dedicated Snap Store.
-Requires a new serial in the [Serial Vault](https://ubuntu.com/core/services/guide/serial-vault-overview) and the creation of a new  {ref}`Serial assertion <reference-assertions-serial>`.
+Requires a new serial in the Model Service or the [Serial Vault](https://ubuntu.com/core/services/guide/serial-vault-overview) and the creation of a new {ref}`Serial assertion <reference-assertions-serial>`.

 ## Compatibility